Medical University of South Carolina: South Carolina Area Health Education Consortium

-Growth in the past 40 years
+Growth since 1963

 In the 93 years since the Medical University became a state institution, its growth was gradual up to the 1940s and phenomenal since then, particularly in the past 40 years.
 Student enrollments have jumped from 571 in 1965 to almost 2,500 students in the fall of 2006 (not including post doctoral residents in medicine, dental medicine and pharmacy); the full-time faculty has grown from approximately 200 to over 1,000 (including approximately 500 FTE teaching faculty).
 The library has more than 200,000 bound volumes, approximately 12,600 E-journal subscriptions, and a vast array of online databases & knowledgebases.

 More than $200,000,000 of extramural grant awards were received by MUSC in the 2009–2010 fiscal year.

-Expansion in enrollments and programs has been made possible by ambitious programs of physical plant development that have seen the institution grow from one building in 1913 to a 76 acre medical complex, with more 89 buildings.
+Expansion in enrollments and programs has been made possible by ambitious programs of physical plant development that have seen the institution grow from one building in 1913 to a 76 acre medical complex, with more than 89 buildings.
 Among the many buildings added to the campus was the historic old Charleston Arsenal, acquired in 1963.
 Since 1985, nine new buildings have been constructed: East Wing and Children's Hospital (1986), Institute of Psychiatry (1988), North Tower (1993), Harper Student Center (1993), Hollings Cancer Center (1993), The Strom Thurmond Biomedical Research Center and the Gazes Cardiac Institute (1997) in cooperation with the VA Hospital, Charles P. Darby Children's Research Institute (2005), Ashley-Rutledge Parking Garage (2005), and Ashley River Tower (2008).
 In addition there have been major renovation/addition projects including Storm Eye Institute expansion (1998), Rutledge Tower Ambulatory Care Facility renovation (1998), College of Health Professions Complex (2005), Hollings Cancer Center Tower expansion (2005), and Colcock Hall (2005–2006).
 The growth of the campus has been made possible, at times, by the demolition of historic properties such as the c.
 1820s Bennett Mill's overseer's house at 76 Barre Street, demolished in 1977 to make way for a parking lot.

 The Drug Discovery & Bioengineering Building, part of the James E. Clyburn Research Center, was completed in 2011.
 This building began a new chapter in South Carolina as it created 78 labs and other facilities to improve biomedical research efforts.
 The Bioengineering building and the work it will do are in collaboration with Clemson University and the University of South Carolina.